Policy Name: Goods and Services Procurement

 2. Emergencies.
 Supplies, materials, equipment and services may be procured without advertisement upon the declaration by the President or other authorized College officer of a public emergency arising out of an accident or other unforeseen condition affecting the life, health or safety of persons within the College and requiring immediate action.

 3. Damage to Public Facilities.
 Public advertisement may be waived when, through accident or other circumstance, the heating, air conditioning, ventilating, lighting, plumbing or other equipment or apparatus of any College building shall become disabled, or when any such building or part thereof shall be rendered unusable.
-The Vice President of Facilities shall report such emergency in writing to the Senior Vice President and Chief Financial Officer and certify the necessity of immediate repair.
+The Vice President of Finance shall report such emergency in writing to the Senior Vice President and Chief Financial Officer and certify the necessity of immediate repair.
 Public advertisement shall not be waived, however, unless such certificate of necessity shall be approved in writing by the President or his/her designee.

 4. Replacement Parts.
 Public advertisement may be waived when machinery, equipment or other apparatus shall become disabled or worn and shall require immediate repair or replacement.
-The Vice President of Facilities shall notify the Senior Vice President and Chief Financial Officer in writing of such condition and certify to the necessity of immediate repair.
+The Vice President of Finance shall notify the Senior Vice President and Chief Financial Officer in writing of such condition and certify to the necessity of immediate repair.
 Public advertisement shall not be waived, however, unless such certificate of necessity shall be approved in writing by the President.

 5. Procurement from State; Blind-Made Products and Department of Corrections.
 All required purchases which may be made at the same price as by bid to the State of New York, may, upon authorization, be purchased without Competitive Bidding.
 All required supplies which may be furnished by the State Department of Correction, or by appropriate charitable agencies for the blind incorporated under the laws of the State of New York, shall, upon authorization, be purchased therefrom without Competitive Bidding at prices established pursuant to law.